light/binparsergen/README.md

 # binparsergen - Binary parser generator

-This project aims to ease the creation of parser for binary data formats.
+This project aims to ease the creation of parsers for binary data formats.
 It is comprised of a data definition language, that allows to specify the data format in a readable and declarative way, and a code generatior (compiler) that generates Java classes from data definitions.